Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023

 \subsection{Evolution of pulse period and pulse profile}

 Using cleaned event data, 1 s binned light curves are generated for \src{} in various energy ranges from the \nicer{} observations during the outburst.
 To search for periodicity, we used barycentre-corrected cleaned event data and performed the {\tt efsearch} task in {\tt FTOOLS}.
 By maximizing $\chi{^2}$ \citep{Le87} as a function of the period over 32 phase bins in each period, we folded the light curve over a trial period range to identify the best period.
-The uncertainties in the estimated spin periods were estimated from the width of $\chi^2$ distribution for the trial periods \citep{Fu23}.
-Using the {\tt efold} task in {\tt FTOOLS}, pulse profiles were created by folding light curves after identifying the best spin period from observations.
+The uncertainties in the estimated spin periods are estimated using the bootstrap method \citep{Lutovinov12} by simulating 1000 light curves as described in \citet{Sharma23}.
+In the bootstrap method, we search for the best spin period on the simulated light curve in the $\sim$0.5 sec range of the best spin period obtained from the original in the step of 0.001 sec.
+Using the {\tt efold} task in {\tt FTOOLS}, pulse profiles are created by folding light curves after identifying the best spin period from observations.
 As the outburst progressed, \src{} showed significant evolution in the spin period.
 The evolution of the spin period has been found in other Be-X-ray binary pulsars over the course of the outburst due to the spin-up of neutron stars by accretion torque from accreted material.
 The variation of the spin period is shown in Fig. \ref{fig:period}, which indicates that the period decreases from 208 s to 205 s as the outburst evolves.
-For \src, the spin-up of a neutron star is clearly visible, but the variation is partly due to Doppler motion in a binary orbit.
+For \src{}, the spin-up of a neutron star is clearly visible with a spin period derivative of $\sim -3.5 \times 10^{-7}$ s s$^{-1}$, but the variation is partly due to Doppler motion in a binary orbit.